Protik49/Real-Time-Operating-Systems-RTOS-/README.md

 | Reliable Task Management | Efficient handling of concurrent operations | Optimizes system performance |

 ## Core Concepts
-The fundamental building blocks of real-time computing establish the framework for understanding how RTOS operates and manages time-critical operations.
+The fundamental building blocks of real-time computing establish the framework for understanding how RTOS operates and manages 'time-critical' operations.
 These core principles form the basis for developing reliable and deterministic systems.

 ### Real-Time Computing Systems Comparison